 - ¼ cup sour cream

 - 2 tbsp fresh parsley (chopped)

 - In a large pot fill ½ of the way up with water or enough to cover potatoes by about an inch.
 Add a pinch of salt and minced garlic.
 Over high heat bring the water to a boil.

 - Meanwhile, wash and cut the potatoes into quarters.

 - Once the water begins to boil add the quartered potatoes to the large pot and cover.
 Cook until tender but still firm, about 10-15 minutes.
 Drain, and place in a large bowl.

 - Place the milk in a microwave safe cup or bowl.
 Microwave for about 45 seconds.
 Just enough to warm the milk up.
 Remove and set aside.

-- Combine potatoes with butter, milk, sour cream, salt, and pepper.
+- Combine potatoes with butter, milk, sour cream, parmesan cheese, garlic salt, and pepper.
 Mash together until smooth and creamy.
 I like to use my Kitchenaid mixer and mix them on low.
 You can also use a potato masher or hand mixer.

 - Serve while hot and garnish with fresh chopped parsley.
 Enjoy!

 HAVE YOU TRIED THIS RECIPE?